Symbol of Sacrifice: Themes

-Less than half of the film survives.
-The South African National Film, Video and Sound Archive in Pretoria has only fragments remaining in its collection as the original Nitrocellulose film had degraded before it was transferred to more modern media.
-Most of the Isandlwana scenes were lost, though footage of the battles of Rorke's Drift, Hlobane and Ulundi remain.
-Zulu War historian Ian Knight notes that the equipment and clothing shown in the surviving film is remarkably accurate for the period.
-However, the film was criticised over its historical accuracy at the time of its release.
+Knight notes that the equipment and clothing shown in the surviving film is remarkably accurate for the period but the film was criticised over its historical accuracy at the time of its release.
 Rorke's Drift veterans commented that the set used for those scenes more closely resembled the Durban Club than the real battlefield and Richard Wyatt Vause, an Isandlwana survivor, stated that the battle was nothing like that shown in the film.
+Symbol of Sacrifice follows the ammunition box myth associated with the Battle of Isandlwana, that the British were defeated because they could not open their wooden ammunition boxes quickly enough to supply their firing line.
+The ammunition boxes were actually easy to open and the lack of supply to the firing line was a result of its distance from the camp and lack of transport.